kavisek/Spark/README.md

 1. Download Apache Spark from its [website](https://spark.apache.org/downloads.html).
 2. Unzip the .tgz file.
-3. Open Terminal.
-Navigate to the folder we just unzipped.
+3. Open Terminal and navigate to the folder we just unzipped.
 The file will most likely be in your Downloads or Desktop folder.
-For me its my Desktop folder.
+In my case all my downloads are sent to my Desktop.

-`cd Desktop/spark/`
+Navigate to Spark Directory: `cd Desktop/spark/`

-5. Enter the command `./bin/pyspark`
+5. Enter the command

+Start Spark: `./bin/pyspark`